-In order for your account to be HIPAA compliant, you must first sign on to the BAA and configure your account as HIPAA.
+In order for your account to be HIPAA compliant, you must first accept the conditions for the Business Associate Agreement (BAA) and configure your account as HIPAA.
 You can sign a BAA electronically in just a few steps:

-- Click on your profile picture at the bottom left of your screen
+- Click on your avatar at the bottom left of your screen

 - Select Admin

 - Click on Security and then choose Compliance